CostyaRegev/ec2-ssh/README.md

 ec2-ssh is a ssh_config manager for Amazon EC2.

-ec2ssh command adds Host descriptions to ssh_config (~/.ssh/config default).
-'Name' tag of instances are used as Host descriptions and the Private-Dns is used for ssh.
+ec2-ssh command adds Host descriptions to ssh_config (~/.ssh/config default).
+'Name' tag of instances are used as Host descriptions and the Private-Dns are used for ssh.

 # Setup